jamf/Replicator/README.md

 Help is available by running:
 ```
-/path/to/jamf-migrator.app/Contents/MacOS/jamf-migrator -help
+/path/to/Replicator.app/Contents/MacOS/Replicator -help
 ```
-Running the following in Terminal will export all objects (full XML) that can be migrated:
+Running the following in Terminal will export all objects (full XML) that can be replicated:
 ```
-/path/to/jamf-migrator.app/Contents/MacOS/jamf-migrator -source your.jamfPro.fqdn -export -objects allobjects
+/path/to/Replicator.app/Contents/MacOS/Replicator -source your.jamfPro.fqdn -export -objects allobjects
 ```

 In the event you have multiple entries in the keychain for a server you'll need to specify which username to use.
 For example:
 ```
-/path/to/jamf-migrator.app/Contents/MacOS/jamf-migrator  -source dev.jamfcloud.com -destination prod.jamfcloud.com -objects "categories,buildings" -migrate -sourceUser devadmin -destUser prodadmin
+/path/to/Replicator.app/Contents/MacOS/Replicator  -source dev.jamfcloud.com -destination prod.jamfcloud.com -objects "categories,buildings" -migrate -sourceUser devadmin -destUser prodadmin
 ```

 Before running an export via command line at least one export from the app must be manually run saving the source username and password or client ID and secret.<br>

-To migrate object(s) using the command line, something like the following can be used:
+To replicate object(s) using the command line, something like the following can be used:
 ```
-/path/to/jamf-migrator.app/Contents/MacOS/jamf-migrator -source your.jamfPro.fqdn -destination dest.jamfPro.fqdn -objects categories,buildings -migrate
+/path/to/Replicator.app/Contents/MacOS/Replicator -source your.jamfPro.fqdn -destination dest.jamfPro.fqdn -objects categories,buildings -migrate
 ```
 If importing files, the import folder must be selected in the UI before the command line can be successfully run.

 To set an ldap id of 3 on jamf user accounts and force that id (also converts local accounts to ldap) use the following:
 ```
-/path/to/jamf-migrator.app/Contents/MacOS/jamf-migrator -ldapid 3 -source /Users/admin/Desktop/export/raw -migrate -objects jamfusers
+/path/to/Replicator.app/Contents/MacOS/Replicator -ldapid 3 -source /Users/admin/Desktop/export/raw -migrate -objects jamfusers
 ```
-This can also be accomplished using the UI by launching jamf-migrator from Terminal:
+This can also be accomplished using the UI by launching Replicator from Terminal:
 ```
-/path/to/jamf-migrator.app/Contents/MacOS/jamf-migrator -ldapid 3
+/path/to/Replicator.app/Contents/MacOS/Replicator -ldapid 3
 ```
 <br><br>